 RailNetEurope with the cooperation of Rail Freight Corridors elaborated the Guidelines for Key Performance Indicators of Rail Freight Corridors.
 It provides recommendations for using a set of KPIs commonly applicable to all RFCs.
-Related information can be found on the flowing link: http://www.rne.eu/rail-freight-corridors/downloads-documents/
+Related information can be found on the flowing link: https://rne.eu/rail-freight-corridors/rfc-kpis/

-A. On RFC OEM the following common KPIs are measured:
+- A. On RFC OEM the following common KPIs are measured:

 - Capacity management: measuring the performance of RFC OEM in constructing, allocating and selling the capacity of RFC OEM (in line with Articles 13 and 14 of the Regulation), monitored in terms of:

 - Volume of offered capacity (PaPs and RC)

 - Volume of requested capacity (PaPs and RC)

 - Number of requests (PaPs and RC)

 - Volume of pre-booked capacity (PaPs)

+- Ratio of pre-booked capacity (PaPs)

 - Number of conflicts (PaPs)

 - Average planned speed of PaPs